iliabylich/binding_dumper/README.md

 ## Examples

-The simplest one is in the file `test.rb`.
+The simplest one is in the file `examples/simple.rb`.

 A bit more complex example with Rails environment is in `spec/dummy/app/controllers/users_controller.rb`